 A family trip to the museum is a wonderful way to combine outdoor adventure with learning new things and has lots of other benefits – from boosting language development to encouraging new ideas.
-We wouldn’t be Muddy Puddles, of course, if we didn’t have a slight preference for museums with brilliant outdoor spaces!
+Discover our favourite museums with outdoor spaces in the UK.

-Read on if you’re looking for exciting activities for this weekend, and discover our top 7 outdoor museums to visit with your children.
+Read on if you are looking for exciting activities for this weekend, and discover our top 10 outdoor museums to visit with your children.

-Natural History museum is the perfect place to discover the urban flora and fauna.
-Visit the Wildlife Garden.
-The Garden is home to more than 3,000 species and it’s hard to believe it’s located in central London!
+Natural History Museum is the perfect place to discover the urban flora and fauna.
+Visit the Wildlife Garden. home to more than 3,000 species.
 Look out for dragonflies flying around the ponds, spot some unknown and beautiful flowers and finish your day with a visit to the museum.

-The Black Country Living Museum is a fantastic 26-acre open-air museum located in the centre of the Black Country, 10 miles from Birmingham.
+The Black Country Living Museum is a fantastic 26-acre outdoor museum located in the centre of the Black Country, 10 miles from Birmingham.
 Built on the former industrial land, the museum tells the story of the industrial revolution and includes over 50 buildings and objects such as school, shops or preserved mine shafts.
-The museum is a brilliant outdoor attraction for the whole family.
-Meet the staff dressed in period costumes, discover the original period shops and houses, take part in the exciting live demonstrations and explore the underground drift mine.

-Head to V&A to discover the world of decorative arts and design (the Museum is home to more than 2.3 million objects!) and let your children burn off energy in the fantastic and spacious courtyard.
-Enjoy the brilliant wading pool on a warmer day or have a snack at the courtyard café.
+Head to V&A to discover the world of decorative arts and design (it is home to more than 2.3 million objects!) and let your children burn off energy in the fantastic and spacious courtyard.